meduzen/blog/vitepress/notes/2024-02-21-css-utility-classes.md

 - FailWind class naming is [not CSS friendly](https://github.com/tailwindlabs/tailwindcss/issues/413) [nor predictable](https://mastodon.social/@HTeuMeuLeu/111957326389259598).
 - Adding dark mode [bloats the CSS payload](https://twitter.com/meduzen/status/1634517215834718208).

-(It was 6 years ago, I don’t know today, and I don’t know any front-end developer using it or any other CSS framework.)
+(It was 6 years ago, I don’t know today, and I don’t know any front-end developer using CSS frameworks.)

 Again, I know my stuff around CSS.
 Everyone their path.
 Like for everything in web development, there are a lot of fashions and techniques to write and maintain CSS: this diversity is great, but it can be hard to navigate.
 Each time you decide to go for a tool or technology, there’s a learning curve for its adoption, its in-depth usage and its removal.
 The time you will take for this is time you can also decide to invest in understanding and learning the fundamentals.